 Bloggers, I want you to write an article that’s not your best.
 Then I want you to publish it.

-As writers (and really, any creative person) we live in a culture where we’re always encouraged to put forth only our best, to show the world only our best faces ….and that’s […]
+As writers (and really, any creative person) we live in a culture where we’re always encouraged to put forth only our best, to show the world only our best faces ….and that’s usually accompanied by encouragement […]

 Belgian indie studio Abrakam has donated some quality time to the fans by doing an interview at Red Skies.
 Abrakam are the busy bunch bringing us Faeria, a digital TCG that offers a much more dynamic gameplay experience than the competition.
 In traditional TCGs, players move their units around the board.
 In Faeria, the board […]